zhang3333333/cosmos-sdk/docs/gaia/networks.md

 There are a variety of ways to setup either local or remote networks with automation, detailed below.
 All the required files are found in the [networks directory](https://github.com/cosmos/cosmos-sdk/tree/develop/networks) and additionally the `local` or `remote` sub-directories.

+**Note:** These commands work well on Linux or MacOS but have [issues with Windows](https://github.com/cosmos/cosmos-sdk/issues/2759).

 ## Local Testnet

 From the [networks/local directory](https://github.com/cosmos/cosmos-sdk/tree/develop/networks/local):